nxio/meteor-autoform-file/README.md

 A smart package for meteor that allows uploading and managing files with [aldeed:autoform](https://github.com/aldeed/meteor-autoform), along with a progress bar.
 Uses Bootstrap-3 for UI elements.

+This package has been built on top of the (yogiben:autoform-file)[https://github.com/yogiben/meteor-autoform-file] smart package.
+All dependencies of the initial package have been removed and the Bootstrap-3-based progress bar has been added.

 The examples provided below are for illustration only; they are insecure as anyone can upload / download every file.

 1) Install `meteor add naxio:autoform-file`